 Differences in the Corporation's sales volumes to Members from year to year are to be expected as most of the Members' retail service customers use natural gas for space heating and are very heating degree day-sensitive.
 The weather in the Members' Tennessee service areas is variable from heating season to heating season, and from month to month within a heating season.
 The following table summarizes population-weighted heating degree day averages and market price information for the last two winter heating seasons in the Corporation's service area.
-The 2016 - 2017 winter heating season as a whole was much warmer than normal in the service area of the Corporation's Members.
-Due to the almost identical total and relatively low heating degree days, sales to Members decreased only slightly from 12.9 billion cubic feet to 12.6 billion cubic feet.
-Sales to Project Participants represent only a portion of their total requirements and will vary only with the volumes specified in the long-term gas supply contracts, and therefore weather will not affect those sales volumes.
+The 2017 and 2018 winter heating season as a whole was close to normal in the service area of the Corporation's Members and much colder than the 2016 and 2017 winter heating season.
+Due to the increase in heating degree days, sales to Members increased from 12.6 billion cubic feet to 15.1 billion cubic feet.
+Sales to Project Participants represent only a portion of their total requirements and will vary only with the volumes specified in the long-term gas supply contracts and, therefore, weather will not affect those sales volumes.